Divan6/Script-Sorcerers/README.md

 ## Description

-This website is an anime hosting website that has a blend of crunchyrolls aesthetics blended with netflix.
+This website is an anime hosting website that has a blend of crunchyrolls aesthetics with netflix.

 ## Website Link